-- There have been at least 21 people killed per year due to working in and around elevators over the last nine years.
+- At least 21 people working on or near elevators are killed per year over the last nine years.

-- In the construction industry, those that repair or install elevators are actually rated the 5th highest in work-related injuries and deaths.
+- In the construction industry, people who repair or install elevators are rated 5th highest for suffering work-related injuries and deaths.

 - A 7-year study by George Washington University showed that common elevator injuries include traumatic brain injuries, severe head injuries, cuts, and sprains.

 - From 1992 to 2001, there were a shocking 207 wrongful deaths related to elevators, including 146 deaths on or near elevators.

 - During the same period, another 61 persons were killed while riding, entering, or exiting elevators.